 Mediation and arbitration fall under the category of Alternative Dispute Resolution (“ADR”), which involves finding a resolution outside of court.
 The parties in dispute will often opt for one of these practices to avoid long waits for a court hearing and to reduce costs.
 The range of disputes that these two programs can address includes employment, personal injury, environmental, family, and housing disputes, and many others.

 Let’s delve deeper into these two ADR processes and explain how they differ from litigation – and each other.

 In the simplest terms, mediation involves a neutral third party (the “mediator”) who facilitates discussion and negotiation between the parties in conflict.
 The mediator does not decide the case and does not serve as a judge—he or she simply is a facilitator through which the parties can attempt to settle the dispute amongst themselves.
-The mediator does not come to a conclusion, and the parties do not have to reach an agreement.
+The mediator does not come to a conclusion or issue a judgment, and the parties do not have to reach an agreement.
 In this sense, even court-mandated mediation is still a “voluntary” process.

 The resolution reached by the parties in a mediation is binding only if it’s memorialized into a written contract signed by the parties.